LMCF-IMG/Protein_Expression/README.md

 **Parameters:**

-*Mean PE Intensity <0, Max>*: Threshold - when a specific mean intensity (MI) is entered, then labels corresponding to PE spots with lower MI, i.e. darker ones, are removed from visualization in the 2nd channel (middle-Filtered image). *Max* here is the maximum MI of a PE spot found in the open data.
+*Mean PE Intensity <0, Max>*: Threshold - when a specific mean intensity (MI) is entered, then labels corresponding to PE spots with lower MI, i.e. darker ones, are removed from visualization in the 2nd channel (middle-Filtered image).
+In other words, for visualization in the filtered image we choose here only labels that correspond to PE spots with MI greater than the threshold. *Max* here is the maximum MI of a PE spot found in the open data.
 The first message below sliders, in **black**, shows the selected value of MI normalized to *Max* and expressed in percents.

 *Grid Density <1-30>*: Defines number and sizes of areas of the heatmap.
 The size of the heatmap image matrix is the same like the size of original data.
-If the selected value is 1, the heatmap contains only 1 real value expressing a ratio of labels remaining in the full filtered image with respect to all labels in the full original image.
-If the value is 2, heatmap is split to a 2x2 grid and these ratios in real numbers are computed for all four heatmap areas separately, i.e. in smaller areas, and depicted etc. When moving with a cursor in such heatmap area, the corresponding ratio in percents is shown in the status of the Fiji window.
+If the selected value is 1, the heatmap contains only 1 real value expressing a ratio of labels remaining in the filtered image with respect to all labels in the original image.
+If the value is 2, the heatmap is split to a 2x2 grid, original and filtered images as well, and these ratios are computed for all four  areas separately etc. When moving with a cursor in such heatmap area, the corresponding ratio in percents is shown in the status of the Fiji window.

-For each combination of both parameters, *Min* and *Max* ratios in the heatmap are visualized in the **red** message in the plugin dialog, just to understand which colors of applied LUT corresponds to minimum and maximum values, respectively.
+For each combination of both parameters, *Min* and *Max* ratios in the heatmap are visualized in the **red** message in the plugin dialog, just to understand which colors in the heatmap, accorging to LUT applied, correspond to minimum and maximum values, respectively.

 The **blue** message diplays plugin status: *Computing...* or *Ready*.